SimonWoolf/CV/README.md

 Young [programmer|maths geek|physics geek] doing high-quality freelance full-stack web development.
 Experienced mostly with Ruby-based stacks (sinatra & rails), but very happy to work with any technology that'd be fun to learn!
 Email me at simon@simonwoolf.net to talk about anything :)

+A pdf version of this CV (with corresponding LaTeX source) can be downloaded above.

 ## Links

 [**website**](http://simonwoolf.net) &middot;